HJZollner/SpecVis/README.md

 repository](https://github.com/hezoe100/SpecVis), then include the SpecVis folder as workdir (setwd()).
 Make sure to regularly check for updates, as we frequently commit new features, bug fixes, and improved functions.

+## Examples

+An example script is included in the /examples folder of the repository.
+You can adapt your own script based on it.

 # Contact, Feedback, Suggestions